ljoonal/Resonite-Mods/README.md

 Since I think that this is a somewhat decent way to opt-out of FPS tracking.

 ## For developers<!-- omit in toc -->

+### Getting started<!-- omit in toc -->

+Since YellowDogManStudios has said to not distribute the reference packages, building the mods becomes a pain in the ass.
+Please go voice your concern on [their issue tracker (#456)](https://github.com/Yellow-Dog-Man/Resonite-Issues/issues/456) to make this shit less painful.
+It really should just be `dotnet build` and it works because everything is public, but nooooo.

+You need to get the reference packages for the game, for example with [the ReferencePackageGenerator](https://github.com/MonkeyModdingTroop/ReferencePackageGenerator)
+After that, add them to a feed `dotnet nuget add source --username lj --password ghp_ --store-password-in-clear-text --name ResoniteModdingGroup https://nuget.pkg.github.com/ResoniteModdingGroup/index.json` style, though of course replacing this with a local fs feed for example

 ### Building<!-- omit in toc -->